-More women in government leads to less corruption, new research shows
+More women in government leads to less corruption, researchers say

 A new study of 155 regions found that the more women are represented in local and national governments, the less corruption there is.